ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 1 January, 2023
+New Year, New Book(s) to read.
+I finished *The Tyranny of Experts*, and I really liked it.
+It's a great overview of not only the history of "development economics" as a concept, but also how the application of technocratic development distracts from the rights of the poor and the problems of dictators.
+One of my favorite parts was the section on the development history of Greene Street in NYC — I think we need more vignettes/microhistories of different famous streets.
+For example, I think one on the history of Wilshire Boulevard in Los Angeles or Market Street in San Francisco would be very welcome.

+---

 ### 29 December, 2022
 I like to dabble in speed solving Rubik's cubes, and I'm actually pretty decent — most of my Ao5s are around 17 to 18 seconds, and I usually consider solves above 20 seconds "bad."
 What's fascinating to me is that when I started speedcubing (as in, deliberately trying to solve the Rubik's cube in a fast method, rather than just learning how to solve it), I probably would have greatly rejoiced at such a result.
 After all, I was averaging around 30 to 40 seconds at the beginning of learning the CFOP method, and yet now I'm averaging half those results.